 With the issuance of the Preferred Stock Shares, the holders of that stock may recommend one individual to the Board.
-The Board has agreed to expand the size of the Board from the present nine to ten seats and, upon qualification, appoint that individual to that new seat to serve until the next shareholder meeting.
+Under the terms of the Preferred Stock Offering, the Board will expand its size from the present nine to ten seats and, upon qualification, appoint that individual to that new seat to serve until the next shareholder meeting.
 At that shareholder meeting, the individual would be required to stand for election to complete the term of the class of directors to which the individual was assigned.
-The Board has also agreed to include the individual recommended by those holders on the subsequent Board slate for election of directors and actively to seek the election of that individual to the Board.
-The Board has further agreed that, should the holders of common stock of the Company not elect that individual, the holders of Preferred Stock Shares will have the right to appoint an observer at the meetings of the Board.
-The Board has also agreed that these rights of the holders of Preferred Stock Shares relating to the Board seat and observer are to remain effective so long as any of the Preferred Stock Shares remain outstanding.
+The offering also provides that the Board include the individual recommended by those holders on the subsequent Board slate for election of directors and actively seek the election of that individual to the Board.
+The offering further provides that, should the holders of common stock of the Company not elect that individual, the holders of the Preferred Stock Shares will have the right to appoint an observer at the meetings of the Board.
+The offering also provides that these rights of the holders of Preferred Stock Shares relating to the Board seat and observer are to remain effective so long as any of the Preferred Stock Shares remain outstanding.